Top 12 Industrial Robot Applications and Uses

 Warehouse Robots

-Robots that operate in a warehouse or distribution center can be used to automate a wide variety of tasks, including order picking, packing, sorting, labeling, and transporting.
-As of 2021, it is estimated that more than 80% of warehouses do not use automation or robotics.
-This is expected to change rather quickly.
-Automated Guided Vehicles (AGVs) and Autonomous Mobile Robots (AMRs) are among the fastest-growing categories of robots for the transportation of goods within the warehouse or distribution center.
+Robots that operate in a warehouse and distribution centers can automate a wide range of tasks, including order picking, packing, sorting, labeling, and transporting.
+The Warehouse Automation Market is estimated at USD 25.74 billion in 2024 and is expected to reach USD 54.53 billion by 2029, growing at a CAGR of 16.20% during the forecast period (2024-2029).
+This rapid growth indicates that automation is being swiftly adopted across the industry.
+Automated Guided Vehicles (AGVs) and Autonomous Mobile Robots (AMRs) are among the fastest-growing categories of robots for transporting goods within warehouses and distribution centers.

 Delivery Robots